OAuth 2.0 vs 2.1: What Changed and How to Migrate

 In OAuth 2.0, authorization servers often allowed flexible redirect URI matching; things like wildcard patterns or subdomain matching.
 That flexibility enabled open redirect vulnerabilities where attackers could trick the system into sending authorization codes to domains they controlled.

-OAuth 2.1 requires exact string matching for redirect URIs.
-That means: No wildcards.
-No partial matches.
-No flexible patterns.
-Register every single valid redirect URI explicitly in the authorization server configuration.
+OAuth 2.1 requires exact string matching for redirect URIs, which means no wildcards, no partial matches, and no flexible patterns.
+Register every valid redirect URI explicitly in your authorization server configuration.

 This requirement affects developers running multiple environments.
 Use separate OAuth client configurations for development, staging, and production rather than attempting to share client credentials across environments.
 Register URIs for each environment individually.